Entanglement assisted communication complexity measured by distinguishability: General Communication Task

 The goal is to maximize a success metric of the form \be \mathcal{S} = \sum_{x,y,z} c(x,y,z)\, p(z|x,y), \ee where $c(x,y,z)$ are weights associated with the respective probabilities.

 The communication is constrained by the distinguishability of Alice’s inputs.
 This distinguishability is defined as the optimal average probability of correctly guessing $x$ from the communicated message, optimized over all admissible measurements: \be \mathcal{D} = \max_{M}\left\{ \sum_x p_x\, p(z=x|x,M) \right\}. \ee If $\mathcal{D}=1$, Alice could perfectly encode and transmit the input $x$ itself (for example, using an $N$-dimensional classical system), trivializing the task.
 Hence, the task is meaningful only when $\mathcal{D}<1$.
 It is important to note that the distinguishability $\mathcal{D}$ is considered with respect to Bob (the receiver) with whom Alice may share classical or quantum correlations.
+We can define $\mathcal{D}$ in two distinct ways.
+First, it may quantify distinguishability with respect to both the communicated message and the pre-shared resources shared between the parties.
+Alternatively, one may define a notion of distinguishability that depends solely on the communicated message, disregarding any pre-shared resources.

 Typically, the success metric in communication-complexity problems corresponds to correctly guessing a function of the inputs $x$ and $y$, leading to the form

 The expression in \eqref{Sgf} is thus a specific instance of the general form in \eqref{SGen}, where the output $z$ is required to equal a particular function $f(x,y)$.
 In this work, we focus on a family of tasks whose success metric is of the form \eqref{Sgf}.
 We next describe how such a communication task is instantiated in different frameworks and clarify the notion of \emph{quantum advantage} within each framework.